 Torrens title land register, paramountcy of the register must extend to the status which registration confers on the title of an owner whose interest is registered.
-If an owner whose interest is conferred by registration) has a title that ranks ahead of another claimant who would otherwise have priority (eg under the nemo dat rule) it can be said that the register is paramount.
+If an owner whose interest is registered (or, in the sense of paragraph 1.2.3, an owner whose interest is conferred by registration) has a title that ranks ahead of another claimant who would otherwise have priority (eg under the nemo dat rule) it can be said that the register is paramount.
 It can also be said that the interest is indefeasible.